For a student to be eligible for TGTF Funds, all the following conditions must be met.

 - The student must return the TGTF Claim Application form within 30 days of the form being sent to the claimant via email.
 The following must be included with the submission of the TGTF Claim Application:

-- Documentation of tuition and fees paid to institution to include the source(s) of payments, e.g. receipts from institution, loan documents, bank statements.
+- Documentation of financial loss as a result of the institutional closure to include the source(s) of payments, e.g. receipts from institution, loan documents, bank statements.

 - Proof of enrollment at the institution, such as a transcript, during the term of the institution’s closure.